py222yy/py222yy.github.io/_pages/about.md

   - /about.html
 ---

-I am a currently graduate student at University of Electronic Science and Technology of China.
+I am a currently graduate student at [school of life science and technology](https://www.life.uestc.edu.cn/), [University of Electronic Science and Technology of China](https://www.uestc.edu.cn/).